Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Lower deviations with respect to global parameters

 These properties can be easily verified from the definition of the OU-semigroup.
 Alternatively, proofs of these facts can be found, e.g., in \cite[Chapter 5]{Led-book} or \cite{BGL}.
-Let us emphasize the fact that properties (1)-(5) are satisfied by any Markov semigroup, while property (6) depends crucially on the fact that the OU-semigroup admits the integral representation \eqref{eq:Mehler} with respect to the Mehler kernel.
+Let us emphasize that while the properties (1)-(5) are satisfied by a fairly general class of Markov semigroups (see e.g. \cite{BGL}), property (6) depends crucially on the fact that the OU-semigroup admits the integral representation \eqref{eq:Mehler} with respect to the Mehler kernel.
 Indeed; for any $\lambda\in [0,1]$ and $x,y\in \mathbb R^n$ we may write where we have used the convexity of $f$ pointwise.

 The fact that $P_t$ is a linear contraction admits an improvement by, roughly speaking, relaxing the integrability assumption in the domain.
 This important property of the Ornstein-Uhlenbeck semigroup called hypercontractivity is due to Nelson \cite{Nel}.
 We have the following: